arshimtiaz/portfolio/arshimtiazportfolio/content/posts/virtual-vehicle-lab/index.md

 ---
 ## The Build

-Having spent not very long researching, I came across [SocketCAN](https://docs.kernel.org/networking/can.html).

-### SocketCAN
+After a bit of research, I came across [SocketCAN](https://docs.kernel.org/networking/can.html).
+It's a Linux kernel subsystem that exposes CAN interfaces like any other network device.
 Think CAN, but now it runs pretty much anywhere.
-Yep, that's SocketCAN.
 It allows us to create virtual CAN interfaces on Linux, or connect to physical CAN networks present on an actual car.
-Works on any flavour: Arch Linux (for us elites), Debian (for you normies), and Fedora (for you outcasts).

 It doesn't have anything to do with what flavour you choose as it is built into the kernel.
 It is only a matter flipping the switch and enabling it: